Dineshdaggolu/Myportfolio/replit.md

 - ✓ Added SendGrid email notification system for contact form submissions
 - ✓ Created professional HTML email templates for admin notifications
 - ✓ Implemented graceful fallback when email service is not configured
+- ✓ Configured independent Neon database for deployment outside Replit
+- ✓ Added deployment configuration files for Vercel and other platforms
+- ✓ Created comprehensive README with setup and deployment instructions

 ## User Preferences